A 15 min tutorial for Adaptive Sparse Grid (ASG)

 9- Unconditional monotonicity of implicit method + upwind scheme?MaybeMaybeYes

-Remark: ASG dynamically grows the tree of nodes in which the number of accepted nodes in the converged node set is small, but the algorithm must trial all possible candidate nodes.
-Such trials take 99% time of the training.
-RSG determines the node set before doing residual fitting, which makes the algorithm usually takes less time than ASG.
-However, for high dimensional function, RSG takes a long time of filtering admissible node layers.
+Remark: ASG dynamically grows a tree of nodes where the final, converged set contains relatively few accepted nodes, but the algorithm must trial all possible candidate nodes.
+These trials account for 99% of the training time.
+In contrast, RSG determines the node set before performing residual fitting, which generally makes the algorithm faster than ASG.
+However, for high-dimensional functions, RSG requires significant time to filter through admissible node layers.

-Remark: Both ASG and RSG requires traversal the whole set of supporting nodes due to the nature of residual fitting.
-However, the dense grid, in the context of piecewise linear interpolation, only needs to bracket the given point in the state space.
+Remark: Both ASG and RSG require traversing the entire set of supporting nodes due to the nature of residual fitting.
+In contrast, a dense grid, in the context of piecewise linear interpolation, only needs to bracket the given point within the state space.

-Remark: In the context of solving elliptic/parabolic PDE using finite difference with implicit schemes, Garcke & Ruttscheidt (2019) shows that any interpolation methods, which require evaluating the unknown function at points other than supporting nodes, cannot ensure the monotonicity of the numerical scheme, even schemes such as upwind scheme is applied.
-The reason is that the function approximation at these points may not be expressed as convex combination of the supporting nodes, which potentially breaks the ellipticity of the approximated PDE under specific parameter values.
-I discuss this topic in another blog post.
+Remark: In the context of solving elliptic/parabolic PDEs using finite difference methods with implicit schemes, Garcke & Ruttscheidt (2019) demonstrate that interpolation methods requiring evaluation of the unknown function at points other than supporting nodes cannot guarantee the monotonicity of the numerical scheme, even when schemes such as the upwind scheme are applied.
+This limitation arises because the function approximation at these points may not be representable as a convex combination of the supporting nodes, potentially undermining the ellipticity of the approximated PDE under certain parameter values.
+I discuss this topic further in another blog post.

 Question: If I want to use global interpolations such as spectral methods, which type of grid should I use?